eelledge1/Code2Text/README.md

 If you encounter any issues or need help getting started, please open an issue on the GitHub repository.
 Contributions to improve the tool are greatly appreciated!

-## Future Features

-- **Web Interface**: Provide a simple web-based interface for selecting solutions and generating outputs.
-- **Code Highlighting**: Support for syntax highlighting in generated Markdown files.
-- **Plugin System**: Add extensibility for supporting more languages and custom extraction rules.

----
-We hope **Shn2Txt / Code2Text** proves valuable to your development workflows and helps you provide well-structured context to AI platforms for better interaction.
+We hope **Code2Text** proves valuable to your development workflows and helps you provide well-structured context to AI platforms for better interaction.
 If you have any feedback or suggestions, feel free to reach out.
 Happy coding!